brunompacheco/IPG.jl/README.md

 ### Sampled game solution

-By default, we solve the sampled games using NormalGames.jl, which has not been published (yet).
-Ask for permission and follow the installation instructions at https://github.com/mxmmargarida/Normal-form-games.
-Any nash equilibria method can be used.
+If the payoff is a quadratic expression, or the game has only two players, SGM uses polymatrix sampled games (from [NormalGames.jl](https://github.com/mxmmargarida/Normal-form-games)).
 By default, we have wrapped NormalGames' implentation of Porter, Nudelman and Shoham's method in [`solve_PNS`](src/SGM/PolymatrixGame/Solve.jl#L24).
 We also provide a wrapper for the Big-M formulation of Sandholm et al. (2005) in [`solve_Sandholm1`](src/SGM/PolymatrixGame/Solve.jl#L43).
-To choose the latter instead of the former, just assign it to `IPG.solve`.
+To choose the latter instead of the former, just assign it to `IPG.solve_polymatrix_game`.

+If the payoff is a nonlinear expression *and* the game has 3+ players, SGM will use a utility-based sampled game (from [MultiPlayer.jl](https://github.com/mxmmargarida/MultiPlayer)).
+We only implemented the default solver, which performs an algorithm selection based on problem characteristics.
+Refer to the linked repository for more details.
+To provide a custom implementation, assign it to `IPG.solve_utilities_game`.

 ### Player order